0100101101011010/food/recipe/_posts/2019-01-14-savoury-lentil-soup-slow-cooker-instant-pot.md

  - Turn instant pot to SAUTE mode on MORE.
 (If using the slow cooker method, heat a skillet on medium heat.)
 Add 2 tbsp of water.
 Add onion and saute until most of the water is dried up.
  - Add garlic and sautee until water is almost gone.
  - Add the rest of the ingredients to the Instant Pot.
 (If using slow cooker, add all ingredients including garlic and onion to the slow cooker.)
 Stir a few times.
- - For slow cooker, leave on HIGH for 4 hours or LOW for 8 hours.
+ - For traditional slow cooker, leave on HIGH for 4 hours or LOW for 8 hours.
+ - For Instant Pot SLOW COOK mode, set on HIGH for 7 hours.
- - For Instant Pot, set mode to PRESSURE COOK and leave on HIGH for 5 minutes, then natural release (or 8 minutes for quick release).
+ - For Instant Pot PRESSURE COOK mode, leave on HIGH for 5 minutes, then natural release (or 8 minutes for quick release).

 discussion_id: 2019-01-14
 ---